ftcscout/chat-filter/README.md

 profanityFilter.init({
     strictness: 'medium',     // Does not change any filtration (at least not yet)
     checkWordBoundaries: true, // Check for word boundaries
-    allowRepeatedLetters: false, // If we should allow repeated chars or not (Ex. assssssss)
+    allowRepeatedLetters: false, // If we should allow repeated chars or not (e.g. assssssss)
     checkLeetSpeak: true,     // Detect leetspeak variations
     useRegexForQuickCheck: true, // Use regex for initial screening (Nice optimization for speed if you need it)
     useDictionary: true       // Use dictionary for validation (Significantly improves performance)